PhilippPelz/InSilicoTEM_mod/README.md

 Changes:

--custom pdb reader
+   - custom pdb reader
--schreibt zwischendurch die arrays, die ich fuer die ptycho-sim brauche, in hdf5 files raus -K2 mtf und dqe
+   - writes arrays that are needed for ptychography simulation into hdf5 files
+   - K2 mtf und dqe added

 Please cite the article